Abhi-37/Stock-price-Prediction/README.md

-# TCS.NS Stock Price Analysis and Forecasting
+# Time Series Analysis and Forecasting of Stock Prices

 This repository contains an R script for the time series analysis and forecasting of TCS.NS stock prices.
 The analysis includes data fetching, time series conversion, differencing, stationarity checks, ARIMA modeling, and forecasting.